kmwtechnology/solrkafka/README.md

 The SolrKafka plugin can be started by performing a request to `GET <solr_endpoint>/solr/<collection-and-optional-core>/kafka`.
-The following optional query parameters are accepted:

-- `fromBeginning`: `true` if the plugin should start from the beginning of the topic's history.
-Default is `false`.
-- `exitAtEnd`: `true` if the plugin should exit once catching up to the end of the topic's history.
-Default is `false`.

-If the importer is already running, then the importer will not do anything.
-If the request is made to a non-leader replica, then the importer will not start, will optionally start later if it becomes leader.
-A `leader` JSON value is returned with the response, identifying the core that the request was made to as either a leader or a follower through a boolean value.

 Note: The importer should only be running on one shard at a time.
 Running on multiple shards may cause documents to be indexed multiple times, and can result in unpredictable behavior.
 Therefore, it's recommended that